Richie Palacios Preview, Player Props: Cardinals vs. Reds

-Richie Palacios, with a slugging percentage of .438 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Brandon Williamson on the hill, September 29 at 8:15 PM ET.
+On Saturday, Richie Palacios (.281 batting average in his past 10 games, with three doubles, two home runs, three walks and seven RBI) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Connor Phillips.
+First pitch is at 7:15 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Brewers.
+He notched a home run while going 1-for-3 in his most recent game against the Reds.

 Sportsbook Promo Codes